CodeWomen-Barcelona/javascript-exercises/arrays.md

 `const animalArray = ["dog", "cat", "fish"]`

-Perform a few operations on the given array:
+Perform a few operations on the given array and log in the console:
 * add two of your favorite animals to the end of the array
 * remove the first two elements of the array
 * replace the last element in the array with the word “last”